datacarpentry/datacarpentry.github.io/_posts/2017-01-27-statistics.md

 **Ann:**  I first appreciated statisticians when I brought a difficult experimental result to a university statistics consulting department and the statistician both solved the problem and taught me to do bootstrapping in SAS (back then it it was a new tool, biologists had not heard of this).
 I then convinced my advisor that this was the right analysis.
-Gail, I salute you!  http://www.une.edu/people/gail-e-tudor.
-Then Susan Simmons and the other statistics faculty at UNCW continued to educate me...I especially remember learning about Bayes’ theorem from Ed and Susan, and Susan explaining known-truth simulations and validation to me (which has let to an ongoing cyberinfrastructure project with many great students from computer science and statistics, http://www.cyverse.org/news/passing-big-data-test).
-I am now working toward understanding causal calculus, tensors, and U-statistics with patient tutelage from Yishi Wang and Cuixian Chen (https://arxiv.org/abs/1611.04619).
+[Gail, I salute you!](http://www.une.edu/people/gail-e-tudor).
+Then Susan Simmons and the other statistics faculty at UNCW continued to educate me...I especially remember learning about Bayes’ theorem from Ed and Susan, and Susan explaining known-truth simulations and validation to me (which has let to an [ongoing cyberinfrastructure project](http://www.cyverse.org/news/passing-big-data-test) with many great students from computer science and statistics).
+I am now working toward understanding causal calculus, tensors, and U-statistics with patient tutelage from [Yishi Wang and Cuixian Chen](https://arxiv.org/abs/1611.04619).
 There is always more fun stuff to learn.
 I have no intention of being an expert -- and I don’t have enough formal math -- but I can bring lots of disparate and interesting data and methods to the table.

 ## What should you expect as you start down this path?